ArctosDB/documentation-wiki/_documentation/authorities.markdown

 * Whenever possible terms should have a published reference or citation.
 * Terms and their definitions should be as general and unambiguous as possible.
-* Authorities may contain non-ASCII UTF characters, but the scope of this is unclear.
+* Authority values may contain non-ASCII UTF characters, but the scope of this is unclear.
     * Discussion: https://github.com/ArctosDB/arctos/issues/9141
+* References should be 'scholarly' and specific to Arctos data.
+   * Dictionary-type definitions are not useful nor allowed
+   * Google Books URLs are strongly discouraged

 ### Specific Rules for Specific Code Tables